iamturns/iamturns-scripts/README.md

 ### iamturns-scripts upgrade

-Update `/node_modules` and `/package-lock.json` according to semver rules defined in `/package.json`.
+Update `/node_modules` and `/package-lock.json` according to semver rules defined in `/package.json` files.

-This should be safe to run (assuming all dependencies follow semver).
+This is a safe operation (assuming dependencies correctly follow semantic versioning).

-### iamturns-scripts upgrade-outdated

-Check outdated dependencies (including versions outside semver rules defined in `/package.json`), and interactively select dependencies to update.
+Once complete, check for outdated dependencies (outside of semver rules in `/package.json`), and interactively select dependencies to update.

 ### iamturns-scripts reinstall